zyfang/LITG/UnderstandingDOM.md

 A general search for apartments/houses in Bremen directs [here](http://www.engelvoelkers.com/search?frmlc=&srch=iframe-criteria&language=de&q=bremen&facets=bsnssr:residential;typ:rent;cntry:germany;rgn:bremen;dstrct:bremen)

 This brings us to a page with listings.
-Eacg listing is contained in:
+Each listing is contained in:
 ```
 <html>
 	<body>